 For more information about recording exposures of COVID-19 in the workplace, see our detailed article.

 The OSHA 301 is an Injury and Illness Incident Report form, which must be filled out when a recordable work-related injury or illness occurs.
-According to OSHA regulations, the 301 log must include details of the incident, including the extent and severity of an injury or illness, employee information and medical information.
+According to OSHA regulations, the 301 log must include details of the incident, including the extent and severity of an injury or illness, employee information, and medical information.

-Within seven days after receiving information about an incident, employers are required to fill out this form (though employer may use an equivalent form).
+Within seven days after receiving information about an incident, employers are required to fill out this form (though an employer may use an equivalent form).
 It also must be kept on file for five years following the year during which the injury or illness happened.

 The OSHA 300 log is an incident summary describing the who, what, when of work-related incidents that occur throughout the year for each work location.
 Employers are required to complete and maintain an OSHA 300 log for each workplace location ("establishment").
 The Occupational Safety and Health Administration (OSHA) regulations specify what type of workplace incidents employers must include on the OSHA 300 log.